 The escrow holder makes sure that the terms and conditions of the agreement between the sellers and the buyers are reached in preparation of the sale being completed.

-These are the pieces of paperwork that escrow agents usually look to collect:
+These are the legal documents that escrow companies usually look to collect:

-You're ready to close when all steps are done in escrow process.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
-Title to the home is then transferred to you as buyer and related title insurance is issued as outlined in the escrow instructions.
+Upon finishing of all portions of the escrow, closing can take place.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are taken.
+Title to the property is then given to you as buyer and appropriate title insurance is issued as outlined in the escrow policy.

-At the close of escrow, in an acceptable form to the escrow.
-You'll know when it's time to submit the form of payment.
+At the close of escrow, fees are paid in an acceptable form to the escrow.
+I'll keep you up-to-date on the next steps.

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+A Mortgage Escrow Account is started to pay on-going fees while there is a loan on the house.
 Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.